“It is the beginning of August and with this comes the possibility to look back at half of 2018.”

 As expected at the top of the list of the most translated Target Languages according to our research for 2017 are Korean (KO), Thai (TH), Chinese Simplified (C_M), Japanese (JA) and Vietnamese (VI).

 The same trend of stable growth has been observed and through Q1 and Q2 of 2018, as well.
 So again among the most translated languages for this period are Korean (KO), Thai (TH), Chinese Simplified (C_M), Japanese (JA) and Vietnamese (VI).

 At the bottom of the list can also be found the not so popular, considered even exotic languages like Indonesian (IN), Cambodian (Khmer/ KM) and Tagalog (Filipino/FIL).

-This is PART 1 of Trends in Asian translations summary till July.2018.
-The second one will be released next Tuesday -14.Aug.2018.
+This is Part 1 of Trends in Asian translations summary till July 2018.
+Part 2 will be released next Tuesday – 14 August 2018.